Introduction: Toward a Better Security Order

 Back to basics

-Formulating a coherent response to crisis
+Formulating a coherent response to crises

 From there, we sought to devise mechanisms and reforms to prevent the worst aspects of this scenario by updating international institutions, norms, laws, and compacts to better reflect emerging power realities.
-This mental exercise enabled the project participants to muster the required political will for systemic reforms that all too often appears lacking today.
+This mental exercise enabled the project participants to muster the required political will for systemic reforms that all too often appear lacking today.
 Though some of the proposals may not become politically feasible for some years, articulating them today strengthens the possibility that states can begin to prepare for the changes that lie ahead.

 Twenty proposals along seven variables

-More specifically, this package of reforms contains 20 proposals aimed at stabilizing an international security order in transition, distributed across three categories containing a total of seven variables that will shape the future of peace and security in this century.
+More specifically, this package of reforms contains 20 proposals aimed at stabilizing an international security order in transition, distributed across three categories and containing a total of seven variables that will shape the future of peace and security in this century.

 Proposed package of reforms